🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 thickness = calculate_plating_thickness(2.0, 3600, 100, 'Cu', 0.95)

-In aluminum anodizing, we want to form a 50nm barrier layer.
-When using a sulfuric acid bath, find the required applied voltage (empirical rule: 1.4 nm/V).
+In anodizing aluminum, you want to form a 50 nm barrier layer.
+If a sulfuric acid bath is used, find the required applied voltage (empirical rule: 1.4 nm/V).

 Show Solution